6th Grade - Technology Applications

 Careers in the Arts, Audio/Video Technology, and Communications career cluster require, in addition to a creative aptitude, a strong background in computer and technology applications, a strong academic foundation, and a proficiency in oral and written communication.
 Within this context, students will be expected to develop an understanding of the various and multifaceted career opportunities in this cluster and the knowledge, skills, and educational requirements for those opportunities.

-This high school elective credit course is taught as project based learning using Adobe Creative Suite Master Collection and Adobe K-12 Curriculum designed to help students develop the workforce skills and industry-standard software proficiency they need to succeed in higher education and on the job.
+This high school elective credit course is taught as project based learning using Adobe Creative Cloud and Adobe K-12 Curriculum designed to help students develop the workforce skills and industry-standard software proficiency they need to succeed in higher education and on the job.

 Guidelines for the course are Chapter 130.82 Texas Essential Knowledge and Skills for Career and Technical Education Subchapter C. Arts, Audio/Video Technology, and Communications (One Elective Credit).
 I supplement with Chapter 126.16 Technology Applications Subchapter B, Middle School.